 Azure bandwidth & egress pricing

-Azure is the cheapest hyperscaler at every volume tier, but the zone-based pricing system confuses engineers coming from AWS.
+Azure undercuts AWS in the first two tier bands, then matches it from 50 TB up.
+The zone-based pricing system confuses engineers coming from AWS.
 This is the consolidated reference: zones, tiers, ExpressRoute, Front Door, with a calculator and a worked example.

 Zone 1 internet egress tiers